sinch/docs/docs/sms/sms.md

 ## Receive SMS

-We use webhooks to notify your application when someone sends a text to your sinch number.
-To handle these you will learn how create a webserver and make it reachable on the Internet below.
+We use webhooks to notify your application when someone sends a text to your Sinch number.
+To handle these, you will learn how to create a webserver and make it reachable on the Internet.

 ### Create a HTTP server SMS with Node.js

-Paste below into at bottom of your index.js:
+Paste the below at the bottom of your index.js:

 ```javascript